AvishaiDotan/Jmail/README.md

 This project follows the **MVC** architecture and implements **services** to handle the data management of the application.
 It utilizes **Vue.js** to handle the logic of the application and **CSS** for styling.

-**Note**: This repository is part of a bigger repository that contains three apps, which have been developed with a partner.
+**Note**: This repository is part of a <a href="https://github.com/AvishaiDotan/Appsus">AppSus</a> repository that contains three apps, which have been developed with a partner.